Joycelyn Elders: Surgeon General of the United States

 Elders has received a National Institutes of Health career development award, also serving as assistant professor in pediatrics at the University of Arkansas Medical Center from 1967.
 She was promoted to associate professor in 1971 and professor in 1976.
 Her research interests focused on endocrinology, and she received board certification as a pediatric endocrinologist in 1978, becoming the first person in the state of Arkansas to do so.
 Elders received a D.Sc. degree from Bates College in 2002.

 In January 1993, Bill Clinton appointed her as the United States Surgeon General, making her the first African American and the second woman (following Antonia Novello) to hold the position.
 At her confirmation hearing, Elders responded to criticism over an incident in which she decided not to notify the public that condoms her department had been distributing in Arkansas had been found to be defective, with a failure rate ten times the allowed rate.
 Elders said that "I don't know" whether the decision had been correct, but she had believed at the time that public disclosure could lead to a public loss of faith in the efficacy of condoms, which would have been the greater danger.
 She was a controversial choice and a strong backer of the Clinton health care plan, so she was not confirmed until September 7, 1993.
 As Surgeon General, Elders quickly established a reputation for being controversial.
 Like many of the Surgeons General before her, she was an outspoken advocate of a variety of health-related causes.
 She argued for an exploration of the possibility of drug legalization, and backed the distribution of contraceptives in schools.
 President Clinton stood by Elders, saying that she was misunderstood.

 Views on drug legalization

 Elders drew fire, as well as censure from the Clinton administration, when she suggested that legalizing drugs might help reduce crime and that the idea should be studied.
 On December 15, 1993, around one week after making these comments, charges were filed against her son Kevin for selling cocaine in an incident involving undercover officers four months prior.
 Elders believes the incident was a frame-up and the timing of the charges was designed to embarrass her and the president.
 Kevin Elders was convicted, and he was sentenced to 10 years in prison, of which he served four months.
-He appealed his conviction to the Arkansas Supreme Court, and that court reaffirmed the conviction.
-The court held that Mr. Elders failed to show that he was entrapped into making the narcotics sale.
+He appealed his conviction to the Arkansas Supreme Court, and that court affirmed the conviction.
+The court held that Elders failed to show that he was entrapped into making the narcotics sale.
 There was no further appeal.